-The summary screen (figure 5.6) allows the administrator to look over the configuration before deployment:
+After the VPN connection is configured, the summary screen (figure 4.13) is displayed.
+This lets the administrator look things over before deployment:

-Figure 5.6: Configuration Processing With cm-cluster-extension: Azure Options Summary Screen
+Figure 5.12: Configuration Processing With cm-cluster-extension: Azure Options Summary Screen

-As in the AWS summary screen, the Azure summary screen allows the following:
+The summary screen allows the following:

 - An administrator can just go ahead, save the configuration, and deploy the cluster extension.
 This is usually the expected action. - The configuration settings YAML file can be viewed.
 To scroll, the PageUp and PageDown keys are used. - An advanced configuration settings screen can be accessed in addition to the standard settings.
-The advanced settings are usually left alone. - The configuration file, <configuration file>, is cm-cluster-extension.conf by default.
-The file can be saved, by default to the home directory of the user.
-On exiting the Ncurses dialog, deployment with that configuration can be carried out manually by running:
+The advanced settings are usually left alone. - The configuration file, <configuration file>, can be saved and the TUI can be exited.
+By default, the value of <configuration file> is set to cm-cluster-extension.conf in the home directory of the user.
+On exiting the TUI, deployment with that configuration can be carried out manually by running:

-'''

 cm-cluster-extension -c <configuration file>

-'''